 6. Arrive 5 minutes early.
 Definitely don’t be late!

 7. Ask about the routine, house rules, and allergies when you arrive.

 8. Offer to take off shoes and wash your hands when you arrive.

-9. Give a quick recap of your time with the kids and don’t linger when it’s time to leave.
+9. Give a quick recap of your time with the kids, pets and seniors and don’t linger when it’s time to leave.

 10. Bonus: Go above and beyond.

-“My favorite sitter always leaves little notes for the kids to read in the morning.”
+“My favorite caregiver always leaves little notes for the kids to read in the morning.”

-“My favorite sitter asks if there’s anything around the house that she can do after the kids go to bed.”
+“My favorite caregiver asks if there’s anything around the house that she can do after the kids, pets or seniors go to bed.”

-Sitter Brittney M. says, “Be creative and find what makes you unique – and be the best sitter you can be.”
+Caregiver Brittney M. says, “Be creative and find what makes you unique – and be the best caregiver you can be.”